 During Q4 of 2016, I planned my life for 2017.
 I literally saw and am seeing a glimpse of what this year has in store for me.
 Not just the visuals, but what it actually feels like.
 With every mistake I made, I planted a seed of change in my garden (my mind).

 Now, every seed that I’ve planted will be manifested because I am properly going to continue to nurture the seeds that I’ve planted.

 I’ve already begun to apply the many lessons I’ve learned, but the ground work started last year so that I can manifest my short, but fulfilling list of change and goals.
 This doesn’t mean I’m “claiming” to leave everything behind.
 I know I’m going to make more mistakes.
 However, now I can see my destiny a little more clearer than I could before.

 I believe pain can be used for a greater good.
 My pain allowed me to relearn what’s in my heart.

 This is why I began with “peaceful new year” because you don’t know how a person left 2016.
 I know I’m not the only one who experienced trial and error, but I know there are folks who haven’t properly healed yet.
 Therefore, the word “peaceful” may uplift someone, while the word “happy” may remind someone of their condition that they’re not necessarily “happy” with.

 In the near future, I’ll share my journey of healing with hopes that they serve as tips that you can implement or share with a loved one.
-If you have any submissions or want to be a featured writer on DJAWP to help others on their journey, please feel free to complete this short form.
+If you have any submissions or want to be a featured writer to help others on their journey, please feel free to visit our Share Your Story page.